AichaSidiya/BFS-DFS/README.md

 # BFS-DFS

-The following github repisotory includes codes for solving the Arad-Bucharest search problem using breadth-first-search, depth-first-search, iterative-dep
+The following GitHub repository includes codes for solving the Arad-Bucharest search problem using breadth-first-search, depth-first-search, and iterative-deepening-search.